nicoverbruggen/NickelDissolve/ABOUT.md

 | `*_WAIT_FOR_UPDATE_COMPLETE` | `0xC008462F` | 8 bytes | yes |
 | `*_WAIT_FOR_UPDATE_COMPLETE` (older) | `0x4004462F` | 4 bytes | no |

-The forms differ only in trailing fields, and the offsets the mod reads (`waveform_mode` at 16, `update_mode` at 20, `update_marker` at 24, `flags` at 32) are the same in all of them.
-So the only thing keeping the mod inert on an older i.MX device is that it does not match the ioctl number.
+The forms differ only in trailing fields, and the offsets the mod reads (`waveform_mode` at 16, `update_mode` at 20, `update_marker` at 24) are the same in all of them, and `flags` is at 32 on every `mxcfb` generation (it is 28 on `hwtcon`, which is a different struct).
+The older ioctls are matched, decoded and logged; what keeps a release build from animating them is the `sweep_proven` flag on those rows, not a failed match.

 `libkobo` pairs those constants into two distinct NXP code paths, which the constants' positions in the binary make plain: the 68-byte send sits beside the 4-byte wait, and the 72-byte send sits directly beside the 8-byte wait.
 Unpacking every kernel (the i.MX6 ones are LZO-compressed inside the `zImage`) shows which platform answers to which: